elasticio/elasticio.github.io/content/_guides/data-sample-overview.md

 ---
-title: Data Sample
+title: Understanding Data Sample
+description: This document provides basic information on data samples and how they are useful when building integration flows.
 layout: article
-section: Platform Features
-description: This document provides basic information on data samples and how they are useful when building integration flows.
-order: 4
+order: 5
+section: Building integration flows
-category: platform-features
+category: building integration flows
+redirect_from:
+  - /getting-started/data-sample-overview.html
 ---

 This document provides basic information on [data samples](#data-sample) and how they are useful when [building integration flows](#samples-in-integration-flows).